anonhostpi/Auto-GPT-Wiki/Team-Guides.md

 1. Propose a fix to the team (unless you are the maintainer of that region of code)
 1. Open a PR
 1. Be respectful of your reviewers and fix the things discussed
+1. As a reviewer, if you have a small or minor nitpick, use `nit:` before your comment.
+These issues aren't worthy of blocking the PR but they bother the hell out of you.
+1. As an author, if you don't fix a nit, convert it to an issue and put it in the backlog and label it `help wanted`.

 ## General Rules